Fernando9200/rotating-nav/README.md

 # rotating-nav

-This is a project of a rotating nav for the menu of a blog.
+This is a front-end project of a rotating nav for the menu of a blog.